 Surgery is the most common treatment, however, there are some brain tumors that it may not be possible to remove.
+However, even for tumors that cannot be removed, obtaining a small piece of the tumor (biopsy) can be very helpful in helping to make a diagnosis and guiding treatment.
 Surgery is often followed by radiation or chemotherapy, which is used to kill cancer cells that may have been left behind.

 Radiation can kill cancer cells or keep them from growing.
 Radiation may also be used to relieve symptoms if the tumor is pressing on certain areas of the brain that are causing you to have headaches or seizures.
 The way the radiation therapy is given depends on the type of tumor and where it is in the brain.
 The types of radiation therapy used to treat brain and spinal tumors include:

 - External beam radiation therapy (EBRT) - This procedure is similar to an X-ray, but it is able to give the higher doses needed to treat brain tumors.
 High doses of radiation therapy can damage normal brain tissue, so doctors try to deliver the radiation to the tumor with the lowest possible dose to normal surrounding brain areas.
 To make sure the radiation gets the tumor and avoids as much healthy tissue possible, your radiation oncologist may use:

 - Three-dimensional conformal radiation therapy (3D-CRT): This procedure focuses several radiation beams at the tumor at once.
 The beams are directed by a computer which has evaluated the location of the tumor.

 - Intensity modulated radiation therapy (IMRT): This procedure also uses a computer to deliver radiation.
 The intensity of the radiation can be adjusted to target the tumor while protecting healthy tissue.